 -- Each unique QSO counts as one point.
 You may count contacts with the same station on multiple bands, but only once per band.
-You earn one multiplier point for each state, province, or country worked, but you can count a state, province, or country only once per WES.>/p>
+You earn one multiplier point for each state, province, or country worked, but you can count a state, province, or country only once per WES.

 -- You earn bonus points for working Centurions and Tribunes.
 You can work the same C, T, or S on multiple bands for QSO points, but his or her C, T or S counts once per WES for bonus points.
 Each C is worth 5 points, each T is worth 10 points, and each S is worth 15 points.

 You must copy at least one side of a WES QSO for a QSO point.
 If you copy both sides of a WES exchanges, that counts as 2 QSO points.
 You can count the same station more than once only if you copy that station's QSO on a different band -- one QSO per band.
 Note that some WES themes may not allow SWL entrants to claim the theme-related bonus.

 Logs are not required unless the WES manager requests them.
 The deadline for submitting or correcting your entry is 2359 UTC on the Sunday following the event.
 If you are correcting your entry, you must resubmit all your information, not just the item that needed the correction.
-If you are a non-member, use "none" in place of SKCC number on the submissions page.
+If you are not a member of the SKCC, use "none" in place of SKCC number on the submissions page.
 If you are an SWL and have a unique SWL club ID, use that in place of a call sign.
 If you don't have a club ID, make up a unique, one-word ID to use.